FC Seoul: Supporters

+Rivalries

+The club's main rivalry is with Suwon Samsung Bluewings in a derby known as the Super Match, as two of the most successful teams in the Seoul Capital Area.
+The rivalry began during the Anyang LG Cheetahs era and has continued as the club was relocated to Seoul.

+Other major rivalries include Jeonbuk Hyundai Motors (Jeonseol Match) and Incheon United (Gyeongin Derby).
+In an away match versus Incheon in May 2024, the home fans at the Incheon Football Stadium threw water bottles at Seoul players.

+Fans of FC Anyang, a phoenix club that was founded in Anyang since the departure of Anyang LG Cheetahs, feel great animosity towards FC Seoul and a willingness to get their revenge on the pitch, with Anyang's fans lighting flares in a show of defiance in a 2017 Korean FA Cup match versus FC Seoul.
+Anyang's first-ever appearance in the 2025 K League 1 season allowed them to play against FC Seoul in a league match for the first time in the "Relocation Derby."

 V-Girls and V-Man

 V-Girls & V-Man are FC Seoul's cheerleaders.
 The V stands for victory.
 They cheerlead at the East Stand.

 Stadiums

-Since 2004, FC Seoul's home is the Seoul World Cup Stadium, which is the largest football-specific stadium in Asia.
-FC Seoul's players train at the GS Champions Park training centre, a purpose-built facility opened in 1989, located east of Seoul in the city of Guri.
+Since 2004, FC Seoul's home is the Seoul World Cup Stadium, which is the largest football-specific stadium in South Korea.
+FC Seoul's players train at the GS Champions Park training center, a purpose-built facility completed in 1989 located east of Seoul in the city of Guri, where the club's academy is also based.

 In the past, FC Seoul played at Daejeon Stadium, Cheongju Civic Stadium, Cheonan Oryong Stadium (1987–1989), Dongdaemun Stadium (1990–1995), and Anyang Stadium (1996–2003).

 Crests and mascots

 FC Seoul has had different names, and consequently different crests for different periods of the club: Lucky-Goldstar FC (1983–1990), LG Cheetahs (1991–1995), Anyang LG Cheetahs (1996–2003).

 There has also been different club mascots representing different periods.
 Former mascots were a bull and a cheetah.
 The club's current mascot, introduced in 2004, is named "SSID".

 The "SSID" stands for Seoul & Sun In Dream.
 In the 2018 season, FC Seoul added another mascot, "Seoul-i".

 A special crest for the club's 20th anniversary was used in 2003.
 The current crest has been used since 2004.